Zenoo/fullstack-typescript-monorepo/README.md

 *This project should deploy successfully as-is on Heroku*

-- Set the DATABASE_URL environment variable
+- Set the environment variables

 - Install dependencies: `npm ci` (This should also setup your database from the `schema.prisma` file and the migrations)